 At the start of the 19th century, 40% of all the world's trade was passing through Liverpool, and many major buildings reflecting the wealth of the city were built at that time.
 Liverpool's Custom House was at times the single largest contributor to the British Exchequer.
 As an important port city, Liverpool has drawn it's population from a wide range of peoples, cultures, and religions, with British ships and those from countries all around the world docking here.
 Many people came from Ireland, just a short ferry ride away.
 The city's diverse population includes the oldest Black African community in the UK, and the oldest Chinatown in Europe.
 After second-world-war bombing destruction and the advent of container-cargo vessels the city was a changed place by the 1970's and, like many such older cities, Liverpool needed to re-invent itself.
 With more museums and galleries than anywhere outside London in the UK, the city was named a joint European Capital of Culture in 2008.

 As a tourist destination, the city has attractions such as the Tate Liverpool Museum, the refurbished Albert Dock area, the Kings Waterfront, and a series of new city-center festivals bringing visitors from all over.
 Being the birthplace of the four Beatles, who changed cultures on both sides of the Atlantic and beyond, remains the biggest draw.
-Place names like Penny Lane, The Brian Epstein Hotel, the John Lennon Airport, the Cavern Club and an Elenor Rigby statue on Stanley Street, are just a few of many reminders from that era, bringing music fans from around the world.
+Place names like Penny Lane, The Brian Epstein Guesthouse, the John Lennon Airport, the Cavern Club and an Elenor Rigby statue on Stanley Street, are just a few of many reminders from that era, bringing music fans here from all around the world.

 National Express coach company has a bus station on Norton Street, not far from Liverpool City Center.
 Trips from London take 4-5 hours, and from Manchester Airport, about an hour.

-The downtown area is fairly compact, so do as the locals do and see in by foot.
+The downtown area is fairly compact, so do as the locals do and set to it on foot.
 Buses and trains can get you around town and to outlying sights.
-See Mersey Travel for the full scoop, including City Line trains to Blackpool, a gay-popular seaside resort, about 90 minutes away.
+Merseyrail is the local commuter rail system, with Moorfields Station by the Gay Quarter, that connects to both the Northern (blue) and Wirral (green) lines.
+A third, City Line (red) connects to the Wirral Line at Lime Street Station.